Home Ownership

 For many homeowners, a no-closing-cost refinance makes the “should I refinance?” question a no-brainer.
 With no closing costs, you can focus instead on whether refinancing will improve your financial situation and help you accomplish your goals.

-If you decide to choose a lender with closing costs, that's fine, too, as long as you are armed with the numbers to understand your cost to refinance and make the decisions that are right for you.
+It’s also fine to decide on a lender with closing costs, if you are armed with the numbers to understand your total cost to refinance and find options that are right for you.

 The mortgage refinance calculator from Discover Home Loans can help you estimate how much lower your monthly payment might be if you refinance today.